 A series of residencies and programs exploring the role of writing in debates on public trust

-Slought is pleased to announce a new series of Writer-in-Residence and Writer-at-Large programs and fellowships, beginning October 1, 2022.
-Each year, this program will select three writers—with "writer" defined in the broadest sense and not restricted to any particular form or genre of writing—who will be affiliated with Slought for a year, with the possibility of a renewal for a second year.
+Slought is pleased to announce a series of Writer-in-Residence and Writer-at-Large programs and fellowships, beginning October 1, 2022.
+This program will select two writers—with "writer" defined in the broadest sense and not restricted to any particular form or genre of writing—who will be affiliated with Slought for a year, with the possibility of a renewal for a second year.
 The writers will be selected in relation to their proposed projects and to the conversations they can assist us in promoting.

 While there are no predetermined set of expectations—the writers can pursue their work in any way they wish—we are hoping that each writer might offer a public presentation of their work during their affiliation and contribute to our present efforts to imagine what a robust sense of public trust might be and how we might approach it.
 To this end, each writer will be invited to contribute a small text on the role that writing might play in these debates around public trust, and what kinds of writing might be most conducive to them.
 What does it mean to write in dark times, and what might activist writing look like today?

 In its first year, we will appoint one Writer-in-Residence and designate two Writer-at Large fellows.
 In French, "Au large" is the expression a ship uses to hail a craft about to cross her course and, in this case, the title brings the writer closer to us even as this encounter also implies a passage or transition.
 In this way, all three writers will play a role in our programming.
-The program's first three recipients will be our inaugural writer-in-residence Sara Nadal-Melsió, and our inaugural writers-at-large Peter Zilahy and the Receding Borealis Collective, with their appointment beginning October 1, 2022.
+The program's first two recipients will be our inaugural writer-in-residence Sara Nadal-Melsió and our inaugural writer-at-large Peter Zilahy, with their appointments beginning October 1, 2022.

 Sara Nadal-Melsió is a NYC-based Catalan writer, curator, and teacher.
 She has taught at the University of Pennsylvania, Princeton University, SOMA in Mexico City, and New York University.
 Her essays have appeared in various academic journals, edited volumes, and museum catalogs.
 She is the co-author of Alrededor de / Around, and the editor of two special issues on cinema, The Invisible Tradition: Avant-Garde Catalan Cinema under Late Francoism and The Militant Image: Temporal Disturbances of the Political Imagination.
 She has cocurated an exhibition on Allora & Calzadilla for the Fundació Tápies in Barcelona and has written a book essay about it, as well as edited a companion volume on the Puerto Rican crisis entitled A Modest Proposal: Puerto Rico's Crucible.
 She is also co-author of Politically Red, a book on the role and place of reading and writing in the political domain that is forthcoming from MIT Press in 2023.
 She will be in residence for the 2022-2023 academic year completing a book-length manuscript entitled Europe and the Wolf: Political Variations on a Musical Concept, under contract with Zone Books.